rkiel/npm-power-utils/docs/STATE.md

 const result2 = step2(result1) // {login: {username: 'JOHNQPUBLIC', password: '1234', code: 'YYZ', preferences: [{rememberMe: false}]}}
 ```

-## get
+## The `get` function

-Get the entire value of the top-level property.
-If the value of the top-level property is an object, get can return just one of its properties.
+Return the entire value of the top-level property.
+If the value of the top-level property is an object, `get` can return just one of its properties.
 A default value can also be defined.
 (Inspired by `lodash.get()`)

 ```JavaScript
 const { login  } = use(state);